smimram/methml/README.md

 ## Literature

-1. Mitchell Wand (1989): _Type inference for record concatenation and multiple inheritance_
+1. Wand (1989): _Type inference for record concatenation and multiple inheritance_

    > Here, we suppose that we have a _finite_ set of labels.
 In a record, each